 - CRR ensures the security of the reserved amount as the specific amount of the bank’s deposit is stored with the Reserve Bank of India which can be readily available as per the need of the customers.

 - During the need of funds, the government can lower the rate of the CRR to help the banks in providing loans to various businesses and industries for investment.
-Low rate of CRR also increases the growth rate of the economy.
+A low rate of CRR also increases the growth rate of the economy.

 To know about Cash Reserve Ratio in detail, refer to the linked page.